(Word count: 437)

 These trackers help the study team identify the documents that should be in the TMF, so they can QC it for completeness.
 For example, in order to know which training records should be expected for sub-investigator X, the reviewer needs to know when the site was activated relative to the protocol; when the sub-investigator started and left the study; and which SOP governing site-specific training documentation was in effect at the time the sub-investigator was trained.
 Trackers are a permanent record of that research process a good QC reviewer undertakes, one that can be referenced the next time the question is asked, either by a team member or an inspector.

-Sponsors rarely require their study teams to maintain trackers as official documents; usually, a Clinical Trial Assistant independently comes to the conclusion that one would make his or her life easier and takes the initiative to compile it, maintaining it on a hard drive.
+Sponsors rarely require their study teams to maintain trackers as official documents; usually, a Clinical Trial Assistant independently comes to the conclusion that one would make their life easier and takes the initiative to compile it, maintaining it on a hard drive.
 The creators of the TMF Reference Model recognized their utility, though; every zone has a subsection titled "Tracking Information."
 Trackers are great tools, enhancing the study team's confidence in the completeness of the TMF as well as their ability to find documents in it.